GroophyLifefor/Azyeb/README.md

 Console.WriteLine(exec);
 ```
 ```
-char is â
+char is â↓
-char is ã
+char is ã↓
-char is ä
+char is ä↓
-char is å
+char is å↓
-char is æ
+char is æ↓
-char is ç
+char is ç↓
-char is è
+char is è↓
-char is é
+char is é↓
-char is ê
+char is ê↓
 ```
+`↓ meaning goes to newline.`